Azure/communication-ui-library-ios/scripts/README.md

     - ```python3 podspec-updater.py -c <COMPOSITE> -v <NEW_VERSION> -s <SWIFT_VERSION> -p <PLATFORM_VERSION>``` or
     - ```python3 podspec-updater.py --composite <COMPOSITE> --version <NEW_VERSION> --swift <SWIFT_VERSION> --platform <PLATFORM_VERSION>``` in your terminal
     - where ```<NEW_VERSION>``` should be the upcoming release version and `<COMPOSITE>` should be the type of composite with options of `calling` and `chat` (case insensitive).
+    - the order of input arguments does not matter.
-    - swift version and platform version are optional, if there are not given, then script would not update them.
+    - swift version and platform version are optional.
+If there are not provided, then the script will not update them.
 4. done!